lowmoney/Spotify-Remote/README.md

 CLIENT_ID = '######'
 CLIENT_SECRET = '######'
 REDIRECT_URI = 'https://example.com/callback/'

+# The scope is important, the order on how you put them does not matter what #matters is that it`s there
-scope = 'user-read-private user-library-read playlist-read-private user-read-playback-state user-modify-playback-state'
+scope = 'user-read-private user-library-read playlist-read-private

+user-read-playback-state user-modify-playback-state'

 try:
     token = util.prompt_for_user_token(SpotifyId, scope, client_id=CLIENT_ID,client_secret=CLIENT_SECRET,redirect_uri=REDIRECT_URI)